 I’m sure you already know all about it.
 This is when people are trying to be helpful and instead, they make you feel even worse than you thought was possible.

-Listen.
-I’ll give it to you that some of these comments are well-meaning.
+Listen. like to give people the benefit of the doubt.
+And I can agree that some of these comments are well-meaning.
 But can I be honest?
 Sometimes, these messages can feel awfully dismissive.
 Patronizing.
 Even painful.

 But sis, lean in close — I need you to hear this: